cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * The connection must not lead to the same block (no connection to itself).
 * The connection must connect to a block which produces or consumes power, or to another power node.
 (Note: a diode isn't such a block, power node cannot connect to a diode.)
 * The connection distance must not exceed the power node range.
-When linking two power nodes, larger of the two power node ranges is used.
+When linking two power nodes, the larger of the two power node ranges is used.
-* Number of connections (including incoming connections from other power nodes) must not exceed the maximum number of connections for given type of power node.
+* The number of connections (including incoming connections from other power nodes) must not exceed the maximum number of connections for a given type of power node.

 When the following situations are detected, a warning is produced and the connection is ignored: